A concise proof of the Multiplicative Ergodic Theorem on Banach spaces: Volume calculations in Banach spaces

 If $|a_k|>\frac 12$, the first inequality yields $\|Tx\|\ge \frac 14F_k(T)$.
 If $|a_k|\le \frac 12$, then $\|\sum_{j<k}a_jx_j\|\ge \frac 12$ and the second inequality combined with the inductive hypothesis gives $\|Tx\|\ge \frac 14 4^{-(k-1)}F_{k-1}(T)$.

 \end{proof}

-\begin{lem}[Lower bound on volume growth in a subspace of finite codimension] For any natural numbers $k>m$, there exists $C_k$ such that if $X$ is a Banach space, $T$ is a linear map of $X$ and $V$ is a closed subspace of $X$ of codimension $m$, then $D_k(T)\le C_kD_m(T)D_{k-m}(T|_V)$. \end{lem}
+\begin{lem}[Lower bound on volume growth in a subspace of finite codimension] For any natural numbers $k>m$, there exists $C_k$ such that if $X,Y$ are Banach spaces, $T\colon X\to Y$ is a linear map and $V$ is a closed subspace of $X$ of codimension $m$, then $D_k(T)\le C_kD_m(T)D_{k-m}(T|_V)$. \end{lem}

 \begin{proof} Let $\ep>0$.
 Let $P$ be a projection from $X$ to $V$ of norm at most $\sqrt m+\ep$ (such a projection exists by Corollary III.B.11 in the book of Wojtaszczyk \cite{Wojtaszczyk}).
-Then, $\|\mathbf 1 -P\|\leq \sqrt m +\ep+1$.
+Then, $\|I -P\|\leq \sqrt m +\ep+1$.
 Let $x_1,\ldots,x_k$ be a sequence of vectors in $X$ of norm 1.
-The proof of Lemma \ref{lem:primaldual} shows that there exist $\psi_1,\ldots,\psi_k$ in $S_{X^*}$ such that $\det(\psi_i(x_j)) \ge d_kT(x_1,\ldots,x_k)$.
-Write $P_1$ for $P$ and $P_0$ for $\mathbf 1-P$, which has $m$-dimensional range.
-There exists a choice $\epsilon_1,\ldots\epsilon_k\in\{0,1\}^k$ such that $\det(\psi_i(P_{\ep_j}x_j))>2^{-k}d_kT(x_1,\ldots,x_k)$, by multilinearity of the determinant.
+The proof of Lemma \ref{lem:primaldual} shows that there exist $\psi_1,\ldots,\psi_k$ in $S_{Y^*}$ such that $\det(\psi_i(x_j)) \ge d_kT(x_1,\ldots,x_k)$.
+Write $P_1$ for $P$ and $P_0$ for $I-P$, which has $m$-dimensional range.
+There exists a choice $\epsilon_1,\ldots\epsilon_k\in\{0,1\}^k$ such that $|\det(\psi_i(P_{\ep_j}x_j))|>2^{-k}d_kT(x_1,\ldots,x_k)$, by multilinearity of the determinant.
 At most $m$ of the $\epsilon_j$ can be 0, as otherwise more than $m$ vectors lie in a common $m$-dimensional space, so that at least $k-m$ of them lie in $V$.
-Hence, there exist vectors $y_1,\ldots,y_m$ in $S_X$ and $y_{m+1},\ldots,y_k$ in $S_X\cap V$ such that
+Hence, there exist vectors $z_1,\ldots,z_m$ in $S_X$ and $z_{m+1},\ldots,z_k$ in $S_X\cap V$ such that

 Using the proof of Lemma \ref{lem:primaldual} again, we deduce that

 This completes the proof. \end{proof}